Skip To Main Content

 Why Pursue a PhD in English

-This doctoral program offers students opportunities for advanced study and research in cross-cultural, transnational approaches to English language and literary studies, with coursework required in U.S. Latina/o literature and the theory and practice of teaching composition.
-With a low student-to-faculty ratio, advisors offer extensive mentoring and guidance for graduate student success.
-This program also offers study abroad opportunities in England, Italy, and Spain.
+This doctoral program offers students opportunities for advanced study and research in cross-cultural, transnational approaches to English language and literary studies, with coursework required in U.S. Latinx literature and rhetoric and composition.
+This program also offers study abroad opportunities in England, Italy, and Mexico.

 Research Concentrations